MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 ## Simple management and security from anywhere

-Salerno helps improve IT efficiency and reduce overhead and support costs through optimization for Microsoft software.
+Surface Thunderbolt 4 Dock helps improve IT efficiency and reduce overhead and support costs through optimization for Microsoft software.

 - **Surface Enterprise Management Mode (SEMM) for Dock**.
 Designed to easily lock down the ports of your dock in mission-critical environments and restrict functionality to specific devices, enabling organizations to simplify and secure IT management.
 For more information, see [Secure Surface Dock ports with Surface Enterprise Management Mode](/surface/secure-surface-dock-ports-semm).
 - **Firmware update through Windows Update**.
 Seamlessly keep your dock up to date with automatic updates or downloadable update driver and firmware packs.
 - **MAC Address Passthrough.** [[6]](#references)Maintain device network identity from one dock to another for ease of management in shared workspaces or dock environments.
-- **Wake on LAN from Modern Standby.** IT admins can remotely wake up devices connected to Salerno and automatically perform management tasks
+- **Wake on LAN from Modern Standby.** IT admins can remotely wake up devices connected to Surface Thunderbolt 4 Dock and automatically perform management tasks
 - **Windows Management Instrumentation (WMI) support**.
-IT admins can remotely monitor and manage the latest firmware, policy settings, and related data across Salerno devices.
+IT admins can remotely monitor and manage the latest firmware, policy settings, and related data across Surface Thunderbolt 4 Dock devices.
 For more information, see [Manage Surface Dock with WMI](/surface/surface-dock-wmi)

 ## General system requirements

-Salerno is optimized for devices with a USB4/ Thunderbolt 4 port, including the following Surface devices:
+Surface Thunderbolt 4 Dock is optimized for devices with a USB4/ Thunderbolt 4 port, including the following Surface devices:

 - Surface Laptop 5
 - Surface Laptop Studio